EF-Code/runwaycoin-clicker/README.md

 ## Contact

-For any inquiries, please contact me in Telegram: [Nikandr Surkov](https://t.me/nikandr_s).
+For any inquiries, please contact me in Telegram:(https://t.me/mvangaard).